charliecalvert/CloudNotes/Assignments/Aws/SystemCheck.md

 		source setup-environment-service
 		./run-setup-service

 Check to make sure your service is running by browsing to **localhost:30033**.
+If it is, press q at the command line to end the systemd check.

 After completing this step, immediately, before doing anything else, go on to the _Commit and Tag Part II_ step.
 Complete that step before doing anything else.